Herschel/flash-doom/readme.txt

 Requires the Adobe Alchemy Toolkit preview.
 Specifically, the ALCHEMY_HOME variable should point to your Alchemy directory.

 A simple port of LinuxDoom to ActionScript bytecode via Alchemy, with hooks in place to pass the frame and sound buffers to Flash.

 TODO:
 - Lots of silliness and stupidity in the game choice screen
 - Instead of just copying + pasting the Heretic and Hexen codebases, unify support for all games into a single codebase
 - Switch to a smarter source port, such as PrBoom+

+UPDATE 11/29/2014
+Added support for mouse-locking and interactive full-screen mode which were added to the Flash Player over the past many versions.
+Also added support for binding a key to a left mouse click, and cleaned up the code a tiny bit.
+This is probably my last and only update.
+I won't bother to update the C code and tooling to use FlasCC as opposed to the Alchemy beta.
+The old Alchemy generated SWCs still seem to work.